Fair Algorithms with Probing for Multi-Agent Multi-Armed Bandits: Experiments

-To test different conditions, we consider two reward distributions: a Bernoulli distribution (with rewards 0 or 1 and probabilities based on \(\mu\) values in \([0.3,0.8]\)) and a discrete distribution (with rewards sampled from \(\{0.3,0.4,0.5,0.6,0.7,0.8\}\)).
+To test different conditions, we consider two reward distributions: a Bernoulli distribution (with rewards 0 or 1 and with mean rewards \(\mu\) in \([0.3,0.8]\)) and a discrete distribution (with rewards sampled from \(\{0.3,0.4,0.5,0.6,0.7,0.8\}\)).
 Cumulative regret is computed as in Equation~(\ref{regret}), with the optimal reward determined via exhaustive search.
 For numerical stability, cumulative Nash social welfare is aggregated using the geometric mean of per-agent rewards.
 We further verify that our offline objective \(f_{\mathrm{upper}}(S)\) closely approximates \(\log(g(S))\) (difference 0.03), confirming the validity of our formulation.
-All experimental settings satisfy the assumptions outlined in our paper.
+All experimental settings satisfy the assumptions outlined in our paper. \footnote{Implementation available at: https://github.com/jiaxin26/Fair-MA-MAB-with-Probing}